Community investment

 In Japan, we have partnered with PWJ since 2016 as part of our disaster management policy.
 In 2022, our collaboration was extended for three more years to foster the development of search and rescue teams and to support PWJ’s response to disaster-stricken areas all around the world in the event of a disaster.

-Over the next three years we’re supporting initiatives in the following areas:
+Over the three years, we will be supporting initiatives in the following areas:

-• Training and developing search and rescue (SAR) teams, including some that work with search-and-rescue dogs
+• Training and developing search and rescue (SAR) teams, including some that work with SAR dogs

-• Building a collaborative structure with SAR partner organizations overseas in readiness for future disasters, through joint training
+• Building a collaborative structure with SAR partner organizations overseas through joint training in preparation of future disasters

 • Strengthening relationships with stakeholders in Japan by:

-• Setting up support agreements with local governments and hospitals at risk of being affected by disaster
+• Setting up support agreements with local governments and hospitals at risk of being affected by disasters

 • Building partnerships with supporting organizations and medical personnel